IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 :::

 ## Pass Generated Token for Bid Stream Use

-(**GWH__KL02 Question from SW: "his is a question for PM probably - bid stream does not exist in UID2 Glossary - should it?
-I dunno if bid stream actually makes sense to publishers to be honest" Do we add it into glossary...
-I'd thought everyone would know that term, SW doesn't think so.
-And, bid stream two words... is that a company decision?**)

 To retrieve the token, in your mobile app, call the following: